77 Macalester Street Room 301

 Who manages the endowment?

-Mansco Perry is chief investment officer, and has responsibility for management of the endowment.
-Other staff include Adam Tosh, Senior Investment Officer.
+The Investment Office Staff has responsibility for management of the endowment.
+Staff includes Adam Tosh, Senior Investment Officer, Andrew Krech '03, Senior Investment Analyst, and Molly Papetti, Manager of Investment Operations and Reporting.
 Oversight is provided by the Investment Committee of the Board of Trustees, chaired by Jeff Larson ('79).
 An investment consultant, Cambridge Associates, is retained to assist in asset allocation and other policy matters.
 85% of the assets are managed externally, by approximately 45 different investment firms; 15% of the portfolio in Fixed Income and Cash is managed in-house.

 What have been the investment returns?